Common Bail Bond Questions

 How Is The Cost Of Bail Set?

-A judge determines bail amounts.
+First, a judge determines bail amounts.
 The purpose of bail is not to punish the defendant, only to secure the appearance of the accused.
 Excessive bail is a violation of constitutional rights.
 When fixing the amount of the bail, the judge takes into consideration many factors.
 The extent of the crime, history of the accused, prior warrants, and whether the accused is a “flight risk”.
 If public safety is an issue, the court may consider threats to the victim or witness.
 Danger to the public, the use of a deadly weapon and the defendant’s use of controlled substances.
 A judge setting bail at an unusual amount must state on the record the reasons.
 They must also address the issue of threats made against a victim or a witness.
 The court must also consider the detained person’s ties to the community and ability to post bond.
 Bail amounts must be the smallest amount that would assure the defendant’s appearance.

 What Is The Difference Between Bond Amount and Bail Premium?